 For Ranger enquiries: firstname.lastname@example.org

-If you are a visitior to Gigha, you can access information here on accommodation providers, as well as food and drink options, the different attractions you can see/do whilst on Gigha and how to get here.
+If you are a visitor to Gigha, you can access information here on accommodation providers, as well as food and drink options, the different attractions you can see/do whilst on Gigha, and how to get here.

-Visitors are strongly advised to plan their trip to Gigha in line with Scottish Government guidance both when using the CalMac ferry service and when on island.
+Visitors are strongly advised to plan their trip to Gigha in line with Scottish Government Coronavirus (COVID-19) guidance both when using the CalMac ferry service and when on island.

 Created by Colonel Sir James Horlick with the assistance of Gardener Kitty Lloyd Jones in 1944, Achamore Gardens is the home of Horlick’s renowned Rhododendron and Camellia Collection.
 Flourishing in Gigha's warm microclimate, the 54-acre Gardens hosts many notable and unusual plants and trees from around the world.

 The woodland walks with Rhododendrons, Azaleas, Camellias, New Zealand tree ferns, Hydrangeas and Fuchsias complement the walled gardens with it’s tender exotics, herbaceous borders and a Bamboo Maze for all to enjoy.
-The Garden Viewpoint has stunning views over to the islands of Islay and Jura while the pond is a haven for wildlife.
+The Garden Viewpoint has stunning exposed views over to the islands of Islay and Jura while the pond area offers a secluded oasis.

-The Isle of Gigha Heritage Trust, owner of the gardens, has employed a new Head Gardener as of March 2020 and is actively working to restore Achamore Gardens and developing a plan to take it forward for future generations.
+The Isle of Gigha Heritage Trust, owner of the gardens, has employed a new Head Gardener as of March 2020 and is actively working to restore and develop Achamore Gardens.

 To register your interest in volunteering at Achamore Gardens, please contact Head Gardener, Bryony White, by emailing email@example.com